Tomer27cz/vga_vhdl/README.md

 * **[digit_draw](.github/DIGIT_DRAW.md):** Renders BCD digits on the VGA display for score representation.
 * **[score_draw](.github/SCORE_DRAW.md):** Combines `bin2bcd` and `digit_draw` to display player scores on the VGA output.

-*(Additional unused lab files like `display_driver.vhd` and `bin2seg.vhd` are included in the repository for possible future 7-segment score display implementations).*

 ## Top-Level Integration

 * `pattern_only.vhd`: Connects `vga_sync` and `img_gen`.
 * `pong_only.vhd`: Connects `vga_sync`, `pong_physics`, and `pong_draw`.
 * `pong_single.vhd`: Connects `vga_sync`, `pong_physics`, `pong_draw`, and `pong_ai` for single-player mode.
 * `pong_score.vhd`: Connects `vga_sync`, `pong_physics`, `pong_draw`, and `score_draw` to display scores on the VGA output.
-* TODO: `vga_top.vhd`: Using a multiplexer, we can toggle between displaying the test pattern and the Pong game.
+* TODO: (Main Top) `vga_top.vhd`: Using a multiplexer, we can toggle between displaying the test pattern and the Pong game (with or without AI).

 ## Physical Setup